NivedhaBalakrishnan/Vector_Store_from_Scratch/README.md

 ## Features

 - Implementation of a vector store using the HNSW algorithm.
-- Automatic serialization and deserialization of the vector store during updates and similarity queries.
+- Automatic serialization and deserialization functionality is incorporated to ensure efficient storage and retrieval of data on disk.
 - Ability to add new data to the vector store without losing existing data.
 - Querying capability to find similar sentences based on cosine similarity.
-- Integration with sentence transformer for embedding text data.
+- Integration with the embedding model to vectorize the text data.

 ## Files